 5. Once these tests have been passed by the plaintiff, the court must then consider the anonymous defendant’s First Amendment right of free speech as it balances against the strength of the prima facie case, and in the balance consider if it is truly necessary to reveal the defendant’s identity.

-However, if the plaintiff can provide enough facts to build that “prima facie” case against you, then the judge may find that the plaintiff has met his or her burden to show an exception should be made to that Free Speech Shield protecting you.
-If this happens, then your defense team must be ready to work fast: the plaintiff’s pretty much done their job at this point in proving the “prima facie case” requirement of the Dendrite Rule – they can win if the defense isn’t strong against their claims.
+Bottom line: If the plaintiff can provide enough admissible evidence to build a “prima facie” case against you, then the judge will likely find that the plaintiff has met his or her burden to show an exception should be made pursuant to the Dendrite rule.